green-coding-solutions/website/content/blog/carbon-aware-development.md

 The code does not check for valid results as the motivation is to emulate the usage of the software.
 In this case all inputs are fixed length.
 It could be that the app behaves differently according to the data size or complexity given to it.
 In this case it makes sense to benchmark various scenarios and then do [curve fitting](https://en.wikipedia.org/wiki/Curve_fitting) to generate a general rule based on the inputs.

-Now we can use the [Green Metrics Tool](https://github.com/green-coding-berlin/green-metrics-tool) to measure each part of our application while developing and see what is using how much resources in our benchmark case.
+Now we can use the [Green Metrics Tool](https://www.green-coding.berlin/projects/green-metrics-tool/) to measure each part of our application while developing and see what is using how much resources in our benchmark case.

 ## Usage

 Developing software is dynamic process and continuous refactoring is an essential part of writing good code.
 While writing there are constant decisions that need to be made: what library to use, what database, how to structure endpoints.
 In all these decisions we should be able to see the impact.
-Now that we have a proper bench marking setup we can run it after every major change or play with different implementations to see which ones give you the best tradeoff between the various aspects.
+Now that we have a proper benchmarking setup we can run it after every major change or play with different implementations to see which ones give you the best tradeoff between the various aspects.
 But now you can put resource usage as a first class citizen.

 When developing I like to use the [PostgreSQL](https://www.postgresql.org/) [JSON](https://www.postgresql.org/docs/9.5/functions-json.html) store as the schema changes quite often and I don’t want to refactor the table all the time.
 I normally refactor this later on as I assume that column based operations are faster and more energy efficient.
 Now I can check this with real values using the GMT compare functionality.